avocado-framework/avocado/docs/source/guides/user/chapters/tags.rst

 big endian (but not tests that are specific to other types of endianness), you could use::

-  $ avocado list byteorder.py --filter-by-tags endianness:big --filter-by-tags-include-empty-key
+  $ avocado list --loader byteorder.py --filter-by-tags endianness:big --filter-by-tags-include-empty-key
   INSTRUMENTED byteorder.py:ByteOrder.test_be
   INSTRUMENTED byteorder.py:Generic.test